pytest-dev/pytest-qt/docs/virtual_methods.rst

         def mouseReleaseEvent(self, ev):
             print('mouse released at: %s' % ev.pos())

-In ``PyQt5`` and ``PySide2``, exceptions in
-virtual methods will by default call ``abort()``, which will crash the interpreter.
+In ``PyQt5`` and ``PyQt6``, exceptions in virtual methods will by default call abort(), which will crash the interpreter.
+All other Qt wrappers will print the exception stacktrace and return a default value back to C++/Qt (if a return value is required).

-This might be surprising for python users which are used to exceptions being raised at the calling point: for example, the following code will just print a stack trace without raising any exception::
+This might be surprising for Python users which are used to exceptions being raised at the calling point: For example, the following code will just print a stack trace without raising any exception::

     class MyWidget(QWidget):